 An employment lawyer can explain your rights, evaluate the details of your situation, and help you file a claim or lawsuit against your employer if your case qualifies for legal action.

-Gender Discrimination In The U.S.
+Statistics On Gender Discrimination In The U.S.

 According to the U.S. Bureau of Labor Statistics (BLS), more than 49 million women in the United States were employed as full-time wage or salaried workers in 2016.
 Women make up a large share of jobs in the health services, education, and social services industries—making up a smaller portion of positions in technical, professional, scientific, and construction industries.